jeremyhsimons/CI_PP4_Devs_And_Roles/README.md

 ## Features

-The website has fourteen pages and a variety of CRUD functionalites.
+The website has 27 pages (including error pages) and a variety of CRUD functionalites.
 Users are able to access a limited number of features without signing up.
 Different pages are accessbile to registered users depending on what their job-seeker/recruiter settings are toggled to on their profile.

 ### App Features: